jonwoster/cse210_final/README.md

 # Alien Invasion Game for CSE 210
 # Status: in progress
 # Description:
-Greed is a game in which the player seeks to gather as many falling gems as possible.
-The game continues as long as the player wants more!
-This project was created for CSE 210 at BYU Idaho.
+Alien Invasion involves aliens descending from the sky and the player can shoot the them, trying to kill them all before they reach the ground.
+This project was created for the CSE 210 final project at BYU Idaho.

 # Project Structure:
 greed: folder housing all the parts for the game and where the __ main__.py and game design file live.
 __ main__.py: contains our main function utilizing the classes in different files and builds the game window definitions for video_service.py to use in drawing the game.